-If you’re running iPadOS 13.2.2, your download should be around 80MB.
-If you’re running older software, like iOS 12.4.1, your download could be larger than 1GB.
+If your iPad is currently running iPadOS 13.3.1, your download will be 800+MB.
+If you’re running older software, like iOS 12.4.1, your download could be larger than one gigabyte.

-If you’re connected to a speedy Wi-Fi network, the iPadOS 13.2.3 download could finish up in less than five minutes.
-If your connection is slower or if you’re running older firmware, it’s obviously going to take longer, perhaps as long as 10 minutes.
+If you’re connected to a speedy Wi-Fi network, the iPadOS 13.4 download could finish up in five minutes or so.
+If your connection is slower or if you’re currently running older firmware, it’s obviously going to take longer, perhaps as long as 10 or 15 minutes.

-If you’re moving your iPad up from older firmware, your installation could take around 10 minutes to finish up.
+If you’re moving your iPad up from older firmware, your installation could take 10 minutes, or longer, to finish up.